 Over the year, the children will focus on whole school initiatives as well as reflecting on key questions of meaning and truth, helping at Church Services and developing a prayer space at school.

 Two pupils from each class from Year 1 to Year 6 take part in the Ignite Committee.

 There are a range of different issues involved in this area of school development, such as sustainability, healthy living and energy use.
 We are very lucky that our school is set in beautiful grounds and this committee also has an important role in promoting care for the environment.

 Over the year, the children will help to plan activities for STEM (Science, Technology, Engineering and Maths) week in the Spring term, evaluate the work of the school in many different areas and work together to tackle different issues.

-This is our newest Pupil Committee, with just Key Stage 2 classes involved at the current time.
-Our Digital Leaders work closely with our Computing Subject Leader to promote the subject within the school and ensure that all classes are getting the most out of our computing resources.
+Digital Leaders work closely with our Deputy Headteacher to promote computing within the school and ensure that all classes are getting the most out of our computing resources.